splunk/splunk-connect-for-syslog/docs/upgrade.md

-# Upgrading Splunk Connect for Syslog

-Splunk Connect for Syslog is updated regularly using a CI/CD development process.

 ## Upgrade SC4S

 1. For the latest version, use the `latest` tag for the SC4S image in the sc4s.service unit file.
 You can also set a specific version in the unit file if desired.